How Gonzales Shaping Arizona Defensive Line in Second Year

 When Danny Gonzales was promoted to defensive coordinator after serving as the linebackers coach for the Arizona Wildcats, questions swirled about whether he would be the guy who could help turn them around into one that is reminiscent of the Desert Swarm days.

-After a 2025 season in which the Wildcats ranked seventh nationally in passing defense, first in defensive efficiency, and second in interceptions, those questions were answered.
+After a 2025 season in which the Wildcats ranked first in defensive efficiency and second in interceptions, those questions were answered.
 Although the defense was not quite on par with the Desert Swarm of the 90's, it was still dangerous, wreaking havoc in the Big 12.

 Arizona is now faced with the tall task of replicating the same results as the last season after losing its three safeties to the NFL Draft and several other key players.
 If there is anybody capable of replicating those results, it is Gonzales, who has decades of coaching experience, from leading a defense to leading an entire team.